yera111/asbolsyn2/memory-bank/architecture.md

    - If no meals are available, the system informs the user

 2. **Filter Meals Nearby**
-   - Consumer sends `/meals_nearby` command
+   - Consumer sends `/meals_nearby` command or uses the corresponding menu button
    - System automatically registers the user as a consumer if not already registered
    - System prompts user to share their location using Telegram's native location sharing
    - System uses Haversine formula to calculate distance between user and meal pickup locations
    - System filters meals to only show those within a 10km radius
    - System sorts meals by proximity (closest first)
-   - System displays a formatted list of nearby meals with essential details:
+   - System displays each nearby meal as a separate message with its own "View" button
+   - Each meal display includes essential details:
      - Meal name
      - Price
      - Distance to the meal (in kilometers)